Skip Navigation

 Note also that the standards require disclosure on all material environmental and social topics… i.e. more than just climate.
 Developing a strategy to manage and improve impact across all key material topics is therefore vital, and would need to be disclosed as part of the reporting requirements.

-Double materiality assessment is required under CSRD
+Double materiality is required under CSRD

 What is it?